jaydeepw/audio-wife/README.md

 Audio Wife
 ==========

 A simple themable audio player library for Android.
+Lets you have an Audio Controller for your Audio Player UI.

 Credits